 The pump uses the motor bearings to support and position the pump shaft.
 See motor instruction book for lubrication details.

 3.3.6 Seal housing

-The seal housing spigots into the pump casing and bracket for optimum concentricity.
+The seal housing has spigots between the motor pedestal and bearing housing for optimum concentricity.

 A fully confined gasket forms the seal between the pump casing and the seal housing.